CARTAvis/carta-controller/docs/src/step_by_step.rst

             # Install additional packages
             sudo apt-get install libpam0g

-            # The following packages are only required if needing to build the PAM module from source
+            # The following packages are only required if you need to build the PAM module from source
             # sudo apt-get install g++ make build-essential libpam0g-dev

         .. note::